top of page

 Gardening & Canning

-There is a long tradition in Chatham County of keeping home gardens–planting everything from green beans to butter beans, from cotton to corn–and canning the resulting produce.
-Discover more about this practice here.
+There is a long tradition in Chatham County of keeping home gardens, in which residents planted everything from green beans to butter beans, from cotton to corn and canned the resulting produce.
+Discover more about this practical, and often tedious, practice here.

 "By the Signs"